dprojects/Woodworking/Docs/README.md

 	**New significant changes since the last release 1.0 stable:**

+    * tool to create Pad from Sketch quickly (sketch2pad)
     * update binaries to fix transparency issue in FreeCAD 1.1
     * parametric sides with holes (magicStart)
     * tool to open and close all fronts (frontsOpenClose)